OtaTran241/ChickenInvaders_HandPoseEstimation/README.md

 # Chicken Invaders Hand Control

 This repository contains code to play Chicken Invaders using hand gestures detected by a camera.
-The project utilizes MediaPipe for hand tracking and PyAutoGUI for controlling mouse movements.

 ## Table of Contents